sliriano/EthPolls_POC/README.md

 # The dApp

 Visit https://www.ethpolls.com for a detailed description on the dapp

-Visit https://www.ethpolls.surge.sh to use the dapp
+Visit https://www.ethpolls.surge.sh to view the initial proof of concept for the dApp.
-Note: You must use an ethereum browser or have metamask installed in order to use the dApp.
+Note: You must use an ethereum browser or have metamask installed in order to use this.

 Listed on
 State of the dapps: https://www.stateofthedapps.com/dapps/ethpolls
 DappRadar: https://dappradar.com/app/884/ethpolls

-EthPolls Version 1.0 Will Arrive Q3 2019
+EthPolls Beta has arrived and can be found at https://www.ethpolls.com